-‘Annihilation’ started life as the first volume in Jeff VanderMeer’s ‘weird fiction’ Southern Reach trilogy, where a nameless four-woman crew venture into the unknown Area X. (A fifth turns back.)
-One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.
+Annihilation started life as the first volume in Jeff VanderMeer’s Southern Reach book trilogy, where a nameless four-woman crew venture into the mysterious Area X. One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.

-In Alex (Ex Machina) Garland’s dreamlike adaptation, the biologist – now Lena – is played by a characteristically poised, brittle Natalie Portman as an ex-military John Hopkins professor.
-Flashbacks reveal a soldier-scientist cheating on her angelic-looking husband Kane (Oscar Isaac) with Daniel (Interstellar’s David Gyasi).
+In Alex ‘Ex Machina’ Garland’s adaptation, the biologist – now named Lena – is played by a characteristically poised Natalie Portman as an ex-military John Hopkins professor.
+Flashbacks reveal her cheating on her angelic-looking soldier husband Kane (Oscar Isaac) with Interstellar’s David Gyasi.

-We see Lena Portmansplaining cellular senescence, AKA aging, to Kane, who is active military.
-The couple playfully argue over whether God can make mistakes, and discuss the unprecedented ‘silence’ around Kane’s imminent deployment.
-Kane – with big puppy dog eyes – tenderly says they will be under the same stars, but Lena mocks the idea of pining for her absent husband.
+We see Lena Portmansplaining cellular senescence – AKA aging – to Kane, playfully arguing whether God makes mistakes.
+As they discuss the odd silence around Kane’s deployment, he tenderly says they’ll be under the same stars, but Lena mocks the idea of pining for her husband.

-So is Annihilation about how we accept the inevitable?
-Some viewers saw it as a movie about cancer, or interpreted the Shimmer as a manifestation of Lena’s guilt.
-To others it’s really a searing depiction of depression, or all about Pokémon.
-Garland, meanwhile, said he was actually going for something on a theme of self destructiveness.
+Is Annihilation, therefore, about how we accept the inevitable?
+Some thought the film was about cancer, or they interpreted the Shimmer as a manifestation of Lena’s guilt.
+To others it was about depression, or Pokémon, but Garland himself said he was going for something on a theme of self destructiveness.

 OK, but this stupid thing invaded us.
-And although Lena believes the organism doesn’t ‘want’ anything, it’s hard not to take it personally; there’s something about the fruiting corpse in the swimming pool and the artfully arranged skeletons that feel like they sprung from the imagination of a serial killer on NBC’s late, lamented Hannibal.
+Although Lena believes the organism doesn’t ‘want’ anything, it’s hard not to take it personally; there’s something about the fruiting corpse in the swimming pool, or the artfully arranged skeletons, that feel like they sprung from the imagination of a serial killer on NBC’s late, lamented Hannibal.